SimonaH91/Codecademy_WebDev-Study-Group_2025/collab/COLLAB_GUIDE.md

 ### 3. Starting a Project

 - Create a new subfolder under `/collab` with a descriptive name.
-- Add a `README.md` to your folder with the following information:
-  - Project title and description.
-  - Goals and technologies used.
-  - Open roles or tasks for collaborators.
-  - Contact information for interested members.
+- Copy the `COLLAB_TEMPLATE.md` to your folder, rename it to `README.md` and fill it out.

 ## Contribution Workflow